Badou90/1C-parser/README.md

 Finally, run `php artisan vendor:publish` from your command line to publish package configuration file and change path to parsing files in config file.

-## Categories

-If you choose to use default CategoryMapper, shipped with package, your Category model must have at least 3 fields - `title`, `code`, `parent_id`

 ## Running parser

 To parse your files all you need is simply run `php artisan parse:file` from your command line